Lexer747/Haskell-Fractals/README.md

 ```

 There are 3 functions here which are not defined and i'll let you look them up if you
-so desire.
+so desire [here](Core/Mandelbrot.hs).
 But the short version of it is that `mandelColour` will take a number of
 iterations and convert into a grey-scale colour proptional to the number of
 steps in the function that point could do before diverging.